kushshrestha01/songr/README.md

 ## Feature Tasks
 Spring App was ensured that it runs correctly

+### Hello World Route
-### Hello world route at /hello was created and tested. /hello route returned Hello Woeld
+Hello world route at /hello was created and tested. /hello route returned Hello World

+### Capitalize Route
-### Capitalize route was created and tested.Create a route that turns words into UPPER CASE. /capitalize/hello route returned HELLO, /capitalize/this is Kinda Capitalized route returned THIS IS KINDA CAPITALIZED.
+Capitalize route at /capitalize was created and tested. /capitalize/hello route returned HELLO, /capitalize/this is Kinda Capitalized route returned THIS IS KINDA CAPITALIZED.

+### Test for Capitalize
-### Unit test for the capitalization functionality was created and tested.
+Unit test for the capitalization functionality was created and tested.

+### Reverses order
-### Reverses order of the word route was created and tested. /reverse/Hello world, route returned world Hello.
+Reverses order of the word route was created and tested. /reverse/Hello world, route returned world Hello.

+### Test for Reverse order
-### Unit test for the word reversing functionality was created and tested.
+Unit test for the word reversing functionality was created and tested.